Employee of the Year11.02.2020

 How long have you been at 9?

-How did you feel to be awarded Employee of the Year?
+How does it feel to be awarded Employee of the Year?